Egg Donation FAQ for Intended Parents

 You can sign up with an agency or fertility clinic that will usually have an online database where you can browse donor profiles.

-What happens once I select a donor?
+What happens once I select an egg donor?

 What is outside monitoring?

 In most egg donor programs, the donor is considered anonymous.
-If you are interested in meeting a donor you should contact the agency and they will talk with the donor to discuss the possibility of facilitating a meeting.
+If you are interested in meeting a donor you should contact the agency, and they will talk with the donor to discuss the possibility of facilitating a meeting.